KWARC/faulumpus/README.md

 ![Screenshot FAULumpus World](img/screenshot.png)

 #### Possible moves
-There are two type of move: exploration and finishing.
+There are two types of moves: exploration and finishing.
-You can explore any square adjacent to one that has already been explored (in the screenshot below, the squares can be explored).
+You can explore any square adjacent to one that has already been explored (in the screenshot below, the red squares can be explored).
 The player location is irrelevant, i.e. you could first explore a square on the bottom and next a square on the top.
 If your agent decides that any further move would do more harm than good, it can decide to finish the game to collect the points and avoid death (see next section).